ParaToolsInc/salt/README.md

 ### 3. Configure and build SALT:

-This step is most easily performed in the [salt-dev] container, but can also be performed in a suitable installation of LLVM and Clang are present.
+This step is most easily performed in the [salt-dev] container, but can also be performed if a suitable installation of LLVM and Clang are present.

 ``` shell
 # Tell CMake to use the clang/clang++ compiler to build SALT